korken89/kfly_firmware/README.md

 # The code and specifications for KFly Dronecode

-This is mostly a rewrite/redesign of the old KFly code into C++17 and utilizing and testing the [CRECT scheduler](https://github.com/korken89/crect) in real-world usage.
+This is mostly a complete rewrite/redesign of the old KFly code into C++17 and utilizing and testing the [CRECT scheduler](https://github.com/korken89/crect) in real-world usage.

+Will also be the testing ground for a forward looking COBS ZP/ZRE generator.

 ### Hardware Specifications